-Steiner is the Administrator of UNDP and has worked in sustainable development for almost three decades.
+Steiner is Administrator of the UN Development Programme (UNDP) and has worked in sustainable development for three decades.

 Born in 1961, Steiner’s educational background includes a bachelor’s degree from Oxford, as well as a master’s degree from the University of London, with specialization in development economics, regional planning and international development and environment policy.
 He also studied at the German Development Institute in Berlin, and at Harvard Business School.